What Is Septic Shock?

-Septic shock is a severe and systemic infection-that is, it affects the entire body.
-It is usually caused by bacteria and occurs after trauma or surgery.
+Septic shock is a severe and systemic infection.
+This means that it affects the entire body.
+It is caused when bacteria get into your bloodstream and it most often occurs after trauma or surgery.

-- severe chorioamnionitis (infection of the amniotic sac); or
+- infection of the amniotic sac

 Septic shock causes a variety of systemic signs and symptoms, including: